 Water is essential to beer, and beer is essential to life.
 Without fresh, clean, easily accessible water, you wouldn’t be sipping on that citrus-packed Stiff-Arm IPA that you know and love.
 When thinking about sustainability and beer, it really starts with water.
 All those agricultural ingredients we talked about earlier?
 They don’t make it into that can of Greenskeeper, but that doesn’t mean they magically disappear.
-So in our first year of the Sun-Grant program, we took special care to develop our Water Stewardship program by working with our farming partners to turn our brewing byproduct in food for cows, chickens, and soil.
+So in our second year of the Sun-Grant program, we took special care to develop our Water Stewardship program by working with our farming partners to turn our brewing byproduct in food for cows, chickens, and soil.

 Brewing beer requires water.
 A lot of water.
 This is because the chief ingredients (hops, malts, and barley) soak up so much water in the brewing process, creating the three principles byproducts of brewing: spent grain, spent yeast, and trub (a sludgy mix of yeast and plant particulates).
 While these byproducts aren’t good for the city’s wastewater system, they are good for flora, fauna, and farmers.

-SPENT GRAIN DIVERSION
+SPENT GRAIN DIVERSION / HOFFMAN FARMS

-DAILY CLEANING WATER CALENDAR
+WATER CALENDAR 2.0